Mira190/llm_deploy/cloud_llm_framework_report_en.md

 - **Multi-language and localization**

-- Excellent Chinese support: built-in Chinese word segmentation, Chinese document parsing and retrieval optimization; Prompt template examples are multi-language compatible.
+- Excellent Chinese support: built-in Chinese word segmentation, Chinese document parsing and retrieval optimization; multi-language compatibility in Prompt template examples.
 - Internationalization: The interface supports multiple languages, which can adapt to the multi-language usage scenarios of the team.

 - **Typical application scenarios**